 We published ‘Teacher Trainers and PSHE Education: A Snapshot’ in February 2019, a report on our research into PSHE provision in ITE.
 The report focusses on provision in the West Midlands, but its findings, recommendations and good practice examples will be of interest to ITE providers of all types across the country.

-We feature the University of Worcester in our report as an example of primary phase ITE provision that fully embeds discrete and integrated PSHE education across their curriculum.
+The University of Worcester were featured in our report as an example of primary phase ITE provision that fully embeds discrete and integrated PSHE education across their curriculum.

 They have shared a possible approach to inclusion of PSHE in an undergraduate and postgraduate Primary phase ITE programme [available here].
 The programme, which is based on the exemplar model shared, has received very positive feedback from their trainee teachers.